sriharshak27/tracker/README.md

-# workout
+# Tracker

-Use this app to track workout routines.
+Use Tracker to manage workout routines.

 uiScreenshots folder contains screenshots of the UI.
 Make sure to download the files for proper proportions.

-Made with Flutter and Firebase by Sriharsha Kocherla.
+Winter break Flutter and Firebase project by Sriharsha Kocherla.